-There is much to discover in this new release, including 18 original full page black & white illustrations done in pencil.
+I had such a great time illustrating this book and sharing how my imagination envisioned the world of Tula and Oslo.
+And I’m so pleased that the story found a home as both a paperback/hardcover and e-book.
+There is much to discover in this literary adventure, including 18 original full page black & white illustrations done in pencil.
 Along with dozens of other drawings scattered about the book!
-These little touches remain the visual hallmarks of a C.S.
-Robadue crafted book.

 “This is a beautifully written (and illustrated!) story about the power of friendship, love, and nature in the face of greed and destructiveness.
 With quite a few plot twists, unique characters, and harrowing moments, this book had me captivated.
 The author does a great job portraying what it’s like to be a misfit teenager, with thoughtful treatment of difficult themes such as a grandparent’s death, parent’s alcoholism, and bullying at school.
 Oslo is not the only interesting and deep character.
 The parts told from Jamie’s point of view develop her character in a way that is delightfully relatable!
 The book’s central theme of protecting the environment from capitalistic greed is especially relevant today.” ~ Goodreads.com